 - 1 vanilla bean, split and scraped (put the whole thing in)

 - 1/2 cup ice

 - whipped topping

 - pinch of cinnamon

-After you've made the chai concentrate, allow it to cool completely to room temperature or colder.
-Once it's chilled, pour it over ice and then add the milk.
+- Once the concentrate is chilled, pour it over ice and then add the milk.
 Top with whipped cream and a pinch of cinnamon.